xavierfoucrier/inbox-notifier/README.md

 -------
 The application is under development and **anything may change at any time**, so don't use it on a production environment.

-For now, there is no setup installer but you can check the [Github release channel](https://github.com/xavierfoucrier/gmail-notifier/releases) if you want to get in touch with the application and see how it works: keep in mind that the alpha version is just a prerelease.
+Grab the version you want on the [Github release channel](https://github.com/xavierfoucrier/gmail-notifier/releases) to get in touch with the application and see how it works: keep in mind that the alpha/beta versions are just "pre-releases".
+Setup installer is coming soon.

 Updates